telerik/reporting-docs/designing-reports/connecting-to-data/data-source-components/sqldatasource-component/connecting-the-sqldatasource-component-to-a-data-source.md

 </configuration>
 ````

-Configuration files in XML format are used in .NET Framework applications.
-In .NET Core applications the configuration file usually is in JSON-format           and is called __appsettings.json__ .
+Configuration files in XML format are used in.NET Framework applications.
+In.NET Core applications the configuration file usually is in JSON-format           and is called __appsettings.json__.
 The configuration of connection strings section is explained in the following documentation article:           [Manual Setup of HTML5 Report Viewer in an ASP.NET Core 2+ application](9bf9f23f-2aa2-47d4-8d21-feeae104ed69#ConnectionStringsAndConfiguration).

-When the connection string is stored in the configuration file, you need to specify the name of the configuration           element as a value for the __ConnectionString__  property of __SqlDataSource__ .
+When the connection string is stored in the configuration file, you need to specify the name of the configuration           element as a value for the __ConnectionString__  property of __SqlDataSource__.
 Specifying a value for the __ProviderName__  property is no longer necessary, since that information           is already present in the configuration element itself.

 {{source=CodeSnippets\CS\API\Telerik\Reporting\SqlDataSourceSnippets.cs region=ConnectionNameSnippet}}
 ````C#